Todd W. Weaver Study Abroad Scholarship

 This scholarship is named to honor the memory of Todd W. Weaver, Class of 2008, who died in battle serving his country in Afghanistan on September 9, 2010.

-The funding can be used for an academic program or independent travel related to better understanding other cultures and nations, and may be used for the Fall, Spring or Summer (2022).
+The funding can be used for an academic program or independent travel related to better understanding other cultures and nations and may be used for the Summer (2022), the Fall (2022), or Spring (2023).

 Todd Weaver, a summa cum laude graduate of the College with a major in Government, was ROTC Cadet Commander at William & Mary and a member of Phi Beta Kappa.
 In seeking to honor his memory, his family and friends undertook a fund-raising campaign to create an endowed scholarship.
 The campaign, with an original goal of $50,000, was met and exceeded in less than a year, due to the support of student organizations (especially SAAC), alumni, and friends of the Weavers and the College, as well as others, inspired by Todd’s service and sacrifice.
 Much of this money was raised through the sale of paintings by Jeanne Weaver, Todd’s mother.